Home / Whistleblower Resources / Customs fraud – How to report and get a whistleblower reward

 Examples of customs fraud to report under the False Claims Act

-Many different ploys are used to avoid customs duties and anti-dumping orders, such as transshipment to hide the country of origin, “splitting,” misclassification and undervaluation.
+Many different ploys are used to avoid customs duties and anti-dumping orders.
 Most of these types of customs fraud can be the basis of a whistleblower case under the False Claims Act.

-• Brokers may evade AD/CV duties by shipping goods from countries with high anti-dumping duties through other countries that aren’t subject to AD/CV duties and misrepresenting the country of origin.
+- Transshipment/Country-of-origin fraud: Evading customs duties by shipping goods from countries with high anti-dumping duties through other countries that aren’t subject to anti-dumping duties and misrepresenting the country of origin.

-• Brokers may divide large orders of imports into a series of smaller shipments to evade customs duties, a practice known as “splitting.”
+- Splitting fraud/structuring fraud: Brokers divide large orders of imports into a series of smaller shipments, usually through the mail, to evade customs duties.

 Why become a customs fraud whistleblower?

-Without the help of whistleblower insiders, it is usually impossible for CBP to know about specific actions taken to evade US customs duties.
+Without the help of customs fraud whistleblowers, it is usually impossible for CBP to know about specific actions taken to evade US customs duties.

 In qui tam cases, whistleblowers work with an attorney to file a qui tam lawsuit, essentially suing the entity or individual that is defrauding the government and seeking to recover funds on the government’s behalf.
 The lawsuit is filed “under seal,” meaning that the government keeps the case confidential while it investigates the allegations.